dbriones49/Incident-Response/README.md

 ## Detection & Analysis/ Observe the Activity Logs
 To begin, I filtered Sentinel by severity.
 For this example, I addressed one of the few high severity alerts.
-I assigned the task to myself and statused the incident as "active".
+I assigned the task to myself and toggled the incident as "active".

 ![image](https://github.com/dbriones49/Incident-Response/assets/143753667/9d7bd041-616e-4970-a665-b78fa074d6e9)